nopaccelerate-official/nop-extension-docs/docs/UniversalSMS/generalUse.md

 ![VerifyOtp](../assets/img/SMS_VerifyOtp.png)

-If you want to change text displayed on OTP Verification page, you can find and edit following at **Configuration → Languages → View string resources.**
+If you want to change the text displayed on the OTP Verification page, you can edit the following resources at **Configuration → Languages → View String Resources**: plugins.xcellenceit.sms.fields.onetimepassword

-plugins.xcellenceit.sms.fields.onetimepassword
 plugins.xcellenceit.sms.fields.onetimepassword.hint
 plugins.xcellenceit.sms.fields.otpfail
 plugins.xcellenceit.sms.fields.otpfheading
 plugins.xcellenceit.sms.fields.otprequired

-For further customization in view page, you can find **"RegistrationVerification.cshtml"** placed at
+For further customization of the view page, you can edit the **RegistrationVerification.cshtml file**, which is located at:
-“/Plugins/XcellenceIt.Sms/Views/NopSms” directory in your website folder.
+/Plugins/XcellenceIt.Sms/Views/NopSms in your website folder.

 ---

-## Verify OTP if Skip while verification:
+## Verify OTP if Skipped During Verification:

-If you want to verify OTP then you can click on verify OTP it will again redirect to RegistrationVerification page.
+If you skipped OTP verification earlier, you can click Verify OTP to be redirected back to the RegistrationVerification page and complete the verification process.

 ![CustomerEvent](../assets/img/SMS_VerifyOtpVerification.png)